 The EMS services are also under the direction of other county, state and federal regulations.
 These range from medical service recommendations to strict legislative guidance.

 The District maintains written Ambulance Service Area Agreements with both Deschutes and Klamath counties.
 Each of these agreements contains written requirements that affect the medical related services within the District.

 The District’s EMS Services are paid for primarily through user fees.
 In 1987 when the fire district established the advanced life support paramedic ambulance program the voters elected to have this service be primarily user supported.
 Additional funding comes from FireMed membership fees and fire district tax subsidies.

-Due to resources levels, travel distances, and the very high service fees to the citizen – the fire district highly recommends that for non-emergency, general medical issues, and minor emergencies and urgent care type events that are not life threaten – that citizens first utilize their own primary health care provider, or the local health clinic, or urgent care facility options.
-The fire district also reserves its ambulance for emergency 911 calls and does not provide non-emergency ambulance transport service.
+Due to resources levels, travel distances, and the very high service fees to the citizen, the fire district highly recommends that for non-emergency, general medical issues, and minor emergencies and urgent care type events that are not life threatening, that citizens first utilize their own primary health care provider, the local health clinic, or urgent care facility options.
+The fire district reserves its ambulance for emergency 911 calls and does not provide non-emergency ambulance transport service.